 The majority of crypto wallet providers are based on software, which makes their use more convenient than hardware wallets.
 However, hardware wallets tend to be the most secure alternative.
-Paper wallets, on the other hand, consist of a "wallet" printed out on a piece of paper, but their use is now deemed as obsolete and unreliable.
+Paper wallets, on the other hand, consist of a "wallet" printed out on a piece of paper, but their use is now deemed obsolete and unreliable.

 How do cryptocurrency wallets work?

 Contrary to popular belief, crypto wallets don't truly store digital assets.
 Instead, they provide the tools required to interact with a blockchain.
 In other words, these wallets can generate the necessary information to send and receive cryptocurrency via blockchain transactions.
 Among other things, such information consists of one or more pairs of public and private keys.

 The wallet also includes an address, which is an alphanumeric identifier that is generated based on the public and private keys.
 Such an address is, in essence, a specific "location" on the blockchain to which coins can be sent to.
 This means you can share your address with others to receive funds, but you should never disclose your private key to anyone.

 The private key gives access to your cryptocurrencies, regardless of which wallet you use.
 So even if your computer or smartphone gets compromised, you can still access your funds on another device – as long as you have the corresponding private key (or seed phrase).
 Note that the coins never truly leave the blockchain; they are just transferred from one address to another.